History of Maine: Railroads

-Railroads shaped Maine's geography, as they did that of most American states.
+Railroads shaped Maine's geography, as was the case with most American states.
 The first railroad in Maine was the Calais Railroad, incorporated by the state legislature on February 17, 1832.
 It was built to transport lumber from a mill on the Saint Croix River opposite Milltown, New Brunswick two miles to the tidewater at Calais in 1835.
 In 1849, the name was changed to the Calais and Baring Railroad and the line was extended four more miles to Baring.
 In 1870, it became part of the St. Croix and Penobscot Railroad.

 The state's second railroad was the Bangor & Piscataquis Railroad & Canal Company incorporated by the legislature on February 18, 1833.
 It ran eleven miles from Bangor to Oldtown along the west bank of the Penobscot River and opened in November, 1836.
 In 1854-55, it was extended 1.5 miles across the Penobscot River to Milford and the name was changed to the Bangor, Oldtown & Milford Railroad Company.
 In 1869, it was absorbed into the European and North American Railway.

 The third railroad in Maine was the Portland, Saco and Portsmouth Railroad, incorporated by the legislature on March 14, 1837.
 This was a crucial step in the development of railroads in Maine because the new railroad connected Portland to Boston by connecting to the Eastern Railroad at Kittery via a bridge to Portsmouth.
 This railroad was opened on November 21, 1842 and was 51.34 miles in length.

 Portland in particular prospered as the terminus of the Grand Trunk railroad from Montreal, essentially becoming Canada's winter port because of efforts by investors like John A. Poor and John Neal.
 The Portland Company built early railway locomotives and the Portland Terminal Company handled joint switching operations for the Maine Central Railroad and Boston and Maine Railroad.
 A railroad pushed through to Bangor in the 1850s, and as far as Aroostook County in the early 20th century, farming potato growing as a cash crop.

 Belfast and Moosehead Lake Railroad was chartered in 1867 and opened in 1870.
 Despite the aspirational name its 33 miles of standard gauge tracks connected the port of Belfast to Burnham Junction where they joined with the newly created Maine Central Railroad Company.
 Maine Central promptly took a 50 year lease on the B&MLR to haul passengers and freight in and out of Waldo County.
 In 1925 Maine Central declined to renew their lease, citing losses, and the City of Belfast began operating the B&MLR as the only publicly owned freight and passenger rail line in the US.

 The Sandy River and Rangeley Lakes Railroad, Bridgton and Saco River Railroad, Monson Railroad, Kennebec Central Railroad and Wiscasset, Waterville and Farmington Railway were built with the unusually narrow gauge of 2 feet (60 cm).